xiaochensun90/website/content/home/workinprogress.md

 ---

 “Impact of a Cap-and-Trade Program on Local Air Pollution: Evidence from the Acid Rain Program”, joint with Karen Clay and Edson Severnini

+"Impact of Potential Information Asymmetry in the Interconnection Process"

+"Collective Action on Transmission Infrastructure Construction"

+"Transmission Limitations on Renewable Energy Integration"